Ameer-Hamza-Ch/SQL-Sales-Analysis-Project/README.md

 **Author:** Ameer Hamza Ch

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

----

-### Steps to Upload to GitHub

-1. Copy the above Markdown content.
-2. Go to your GitHub repository.
-3. Create or edit the `README.md` file.
-4. Paste the Markdown content into the file.
-5. Commit the changes.

-Your `README.md` file will now display the formatted content on GitHub!